 Tiracol Fort - North Goa

-The Fort was build in the 17 th century by a Hindu maharajah and was taken over later on by force by the Portuguese roman catholic colonialists (More about the story here).
+The Fort was built in the 17th century by a Hindu maharajah (king) and later forcefully taken over by the Portuguese colonialists (More about the story here).

 Wondering what's in the Trunk or what used to be in it.

 The St. Andrew church isn't open to the public, unfortunately.